codeangler/vpc-endpoints-lab/verify-interface.md

 **Expected behavior**

-The SalesApp EC2 **CANNOT** successfully list queues via the Interface VPC Endpoint
+The SalesApp EC2 cannot successfully list queues via the Interface VPC Endpoint

 Output from step 4 should look like the following: